alovanshi3/FoodOrder-Project/README.md

 Optimized for various screen sizes and devices.

 **Pages and Workflow**
-Home Page: Displays a list of restaurants with search and filter options.
+Home Page: Displays a list of restaurants with search and filter options.<br>
-Menu Page: Shows restaurant menu with dish details.
+Menu Page: Shows restaurant menu with dish details.<br>
-Cart Page: Manages the user's cart and facilitates order placement.
+Cart Page: Manages the user's cart and facilitates order placement.<br>
-Order Confirmation: Confirms the details of the order with delivery address.
+Order Confirmation: Confirms the details of the order with delivery address.<br>
-Payment Page: Securely processes payments.
+Payment Page: Securely processes payments.<br>
-Order History: Allows users to view their past orders.
+Order History: Allows users to view their past orders.<br>

 **Technologies Used**
 Frontend: React.js